beamable/UnrealSDK/Plugins/BeamPlatformNotifications/README.md

 ```
 Generates a self-contained copy (sources + the native binaries committed under `ThirdParty/` +
 bundled `Scripts/`), installs it into the project, enables it, and **prompts** for the
-project-specific values (App Group, deep-link scheme, analytics endpoint, FCM on/off) — writing them
+project-specific values (App Group, deep-link scheme, FCM on/off) — writing them to
-to `DefaultEngine.ini`.
+`DefaultEngine.ini`.
 Use `--generate-only <dir>` to just emit the plugin folder for sharing.
 Nothing project-specific is baked into the plugin; everything is read from config at runtime/build
 time.